tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 ``%`` modulus (arithmetic)
 Divide second numeric into first numeric according to standard arithmetic rules.
 The result is the remainder.
+Starting with Tarantool version 2.10.1, operands must be positive INTEGER or UNSIGNED.
 Example: ``17 % 5``, result = 2.

 ``<<`` shift left (arithmetic)
 Shift the first numeric to the left N times, where N = the second numeric.
 For positive numerics, each 1-bit shift to the left is equivalent to multiplying times 2.
 Example: ``5 << 1``, result = 10.
+Starting with Tarantool version 2.10.1, operands must be non-negative INTEGER or UNSIGNED.

 ``>>`` shift right (arithmetic)
 Shift the first numeric to the right N times, where N = the second numeric.
 For positive numerics, each 1-bit shift to the right is equivalent to dividing by 2.
 Example: ``5 >> 1``, result = 2.
-Starting with Tarantool version 2.10.1, operands must be unsigned.
+Starting with Tarantool version 2.10.1, operands must be non-negative INTEGER or UNSIGNED.

 ``&`` and (arithmetic)
 Combine the two numerics, with 1 bits in the result if and only if both original numerics have 1 bits.
 Example: ``5 & 4``, result = 4.
-Starting with Tarantool version 2.10.1, operands must be unsigned.
+Starting with Tarantool version 2.10.1, operands must be non-negative INTEGER or UNSIGNED.

 ``|`` or (arithmetic)
 Combine the two numerics, with 1 bits in the result if either original numeric has a 1 bit.
 Example: ``5 | 2``, result = 7.
-Starting with Tarantool version 2.10.1, operands must be unsigned.
+Starting with Tarantool version 2.10.1, operands must be non-negative INTEGER or UNSIGNED.

 ``~`` negate (arithmetic), sometimes called bit inversion Change 0 bits to 1 bits, change 1 bits to 0 bits.
 Example: ``~5``, result = -6.
-Starting with Tarantool version 2.10.1, the operand must be unsigned.
+Starting with Tarantool version 2.10.1, the operand must be non-negative INTEGER or UNSIGNED.

 .. _sql_operator_comparison: